Everything we do is about supporting disabled people to live, learn and work as independently as they choose, whatever their ability.

 You have the right to see the personal data we hold about you.
 This is called a Subject Access Request.
 If you would like a copy of the personal data, we hold about you, please write to us using the contact details supplied above.

 You have the right to have personal data rectified if you believe we hold inaccurate or missing information, please let us know and we will correct it.

 Right to object

-At any point in time, you have the right to object to the way we process your personal data, as detailed in this notice.
+You have the right to object to the way we process your personal data.

 Right to be forgotten

-However, in some specific circumstances we may need to keep your details.
+In some specific circumstances, however, we may need to keep your details and the right to be forgotten doesn’t apply.
 For example, it may be necessary to hold your details to comply with a legal obligation.
 If this is the case, we will always explain this and discuss it with you.

-Some of our processes are automated and based on past behaviour and/or information we hold about you.
+You have the right to be told if we use any automated decision making processing or profiling.
+This will be indicated on the relevant privacy notice specific to the type and nature of the processing.
 At any point in time, you have the right to request that we do not use automated processing to make decisions about how we use your personal data.